samsonajohnson/samsonajohnson.github.io/research-landing.md

 ### [WFIRST](./research-pages/wfirst.md)

-They main focus of my work has been predictions for the WFIRST micorlensing survey.
-I am about to publish a paper on what WFIRST can help us learn about the frequency of free-floating planets.
-I am working on what WFIRST will tell us about the frequency of Earth-analog systems.

-In conjuction, I am working on a modular Galactic population-synthesis model with an OSU undergraduate.
-This model is meant to be public and easily customizable.
-This will be publically available soon.

-I also spent the summer of 2019 working on making an extinction map towards the Galactic bulge using UKIRT data.
-This is another work in progress, related to WFIRST.
+They main focus of my work over the past two years has been on predictions for the WFIRST micorlensing survey.
+Microlensing searches for exoplanets are sensitive to those in wider orbits (1-10 times that of the Earth's orbit).
+It is senstive to the mass-ratio of the planet and the star, so extra observations are required to obtain a true mass of the planet.
+This will be the first microlensing survey from space, and it promises to 'complete the exoplanet census', or at least be a great compliment to the *Kepler* survey.

 ### [MINERVA](./research-pages/minerva.md)

-Here is blurb on MINERVA.
+During my undergrad and a break year, I worked with the MINature Exoplanet Radial Velocity Array (MINERVA).
+The observatory is aimed to search for exoplanets using the radial velocity (RV) technique.
+I worked on a lot of the automation and operation of the robotic observatory, and learned a lot about instrumentation in astronomy.

 ### [SUPERNOVAE](./research-pages/supernovae-progenitors.md)